Εικόνες σελίδας

 To his judicial astrology,

 Alm.
 This is no Canter, though!
-P. Ca. Or when my muster-master Talks of his tacticks, and his ranks and files, His bringers-up, his leaders-on, and cries, "Faces about to the right-hand, the left," Now, as you were;" then tells you doubts,
+P. Ca. Or when my muster-master Talks of his tacticks, and his ranks and files, His bringers-up, his leaders-on, and cries, "Faces about to the right-hand, the left," Now, "as you were;" then tells you of redoubts,

 Of cats, and cortines; doth not he cant?